-A contrary view is that Iran is ascendant in the region because of the installation of pro-Iranian regimes in Iraq and Afghanistan, and the strength of Hezbollah in Lebanon and Hamas in Gaza.
+In addition, according to some, Iran remains ascendant in the region because of the installation of pro-Iranian regimes in Iraq and Afghanistan, and the continuing political strength of Hezbollah in Lebanon and Hamas in Gaza.
 Iran might, according to this view, seek to press its advantage to strengthen regional Shiite movements and possibly drive the United States out of the Gulf.
 Others say Iran's attendance at a June 8, 2010, regional summit of Turkey, Russia, and Iran, its hosting on August 5, 2010, of a summit of Persian speaking countries (Iran, Afghanistan, and Tajikistan), and its participation in successive trilateral summits with the Afghan and Pakistani presidents, demonstrates that Iran is far from isolated.